Want to know how to go to Singapore Zoo easily? Although, there’s no nearest MRT Train Station to the zoo.

 To make your transportation easier, here’s my suggestion.

-- Take the North South Line to Khatib MRT Station and then walk to Exit A.
+- Take the North South Line to Khatib MRT Station and then walk to the Exit A.

 - The Taxi Stand is located just outside of Khatib MRT Station, Exit A.